 My Free Taxes Clinics

-In-person filing assistance for My Free Taxes is available every Wednesday from Feb.
-1 – April 12, 2017 at the Rochester Public Library from 5-8 p.m.
-Summer property tax appointments will be held on Wednesday, June 28.
+In-person property tax filing assistance for My Free Taxes filers will be available on Wednesday, June 28, from 5-8 pm at Rochester Public Library.
 You must be comfortable using a computer and internet on your own.
 Call (507) 287-1958 to schedule an appointment.